distant-viewing/dvt/README.md

 ## Other Annotations and Inputs

-There are currently four different annotations that extract information from a still image.
+There are currently four additional annotations that extract information from a still image.
 These work just like the face annotation above and, include the following: